 Besides the Sirius Island incident, Fairy Tail starts out with well over 100 members.
 Over the seven-year Time Skip, however, their members whittle down to its more prominent members, listed here.Here be spoilers.

 open/close all folders

-Voiced by: Masaki Kawanabe (JP), Brian Mathis (EN)
+Voiced by: Masaki Kawanabe (Japanese), Brian Mathis (English)

 One of the guild's veteran members.
 He uses a form of fire magic called Purple Flare, which creates flames that stick to objects instead of burning them.
 He temporarily fulfills the role of Fairy Tail's fourth master during Makarov's seven-year disappearance.

 - Action Dad: His son Romeo is proud to have a badass wizard for a father.

 - Adaptation Expansion: The anime extends the time he spends as guild master between Makarov's return and reinstatement, giving him a whole Filler arc to show off his leadership chops.

 - Badass in Distress: He goes missing for days on a job to slay Vulcans on Mt.
 Hakobe.
 He was no slouch, however; he'd beaten 19 of them single-handedly before the 20th got him while he was worn out.